micmejia/bible-dump/NKJV/1 Kings/1 Kgs 2.md

 Now therefore, do not hold him guiltless, for you _are_ a wise man and know what you ought to do to him; but bring his gray hair down to the grave with blood." ## Death of David

 ###### 10
-So David [^b]rested with his fathers, and was buried in the City of David.
+So David rested with his fathers, and was buried in the City of David.

 ###### 11
 The period that David reigned over Israel _was_ forty years; seven years he reigned in Hebron, and in Jerusalem he reigned thirty-three years.